-Educater holds information from customer schools about both pupils and employees for the purpose of providing a service in accordance with the terms and conditions for contracted services.
+Educater holds information from customer schools, nurseries and other organisations about both pupils and employees for the purpose of providing a service in accordance with the terms and conditions for contracted services.
 This information is held and processed in compliance with the General Data Protection Regulation (GDPR).

-The customer school remains the 'Data Controller' in respect of pupil data at all times.
-As such the school is obliged to ensure that the information provided is accurate and up-to-date.
+The customer remains the 'Data Controller' in respect of pupil data at all times.
+As such the school is obliged to ensure that the information provided is accurate and up to date.
 As part of the school's obligation as 'Data Controller', it must have necessary consent in place to collect pupil personal data.

-We use the pupil data to allow schools:
+We use the pupil data to allow schools/organisations:

 - To perform analysis on pupil data (average progress for vulnerable groups, etc).

-The categories of employee information we collect and hold
+The categories of employee information we collect, and hold, include:

 We use the employee data to:

-- Allow the school to perform relevant services (school wide employee emails, professional employee names on reports, etc)
+- Allow the school/organisation to perform relevant services (school/organisation wide employee emails, professional employee names on reports, etc).

 We collect and use this information under Article 6 (b) of the GDPR: the processing is necessary for a contract you have with an individual, or because they have asked you to take specific steps before entering into a contract.

-Data we collect is done so at the request of the school, this could be entered manually by the school or collected automatically from the school’s MIS system.
-We can only collect data from the MIS once the school has given us permission to do so (the exact process varies depending upon the MIS system used), and this permission can be revoked from the school at any time.
+Data we collect is done so at the request of the organisation, this could be entered manually by the school/organisation or collected automatically from the organisation’s MIS system.
+We can only collect data from the MIS once the organisation has given us permission to do so (the exact process varies depending upon the MIS system used), and this permission can be revoked from the organisation at any time.